runtimeverification/michelson-semantics/tests/proofs/liquidity-baking/README.md

 The liquidity baking (LB) smart contract is a Uniswap-style constant product market maker (CPMM) for two assets: Tez and wrapped Bitcoin (tzBTC).
 In this report, we use the K Framework and K Michelson semantics to verify two important safety properties of the LB smart contract which we first state informally below:

-1.  *Safety for liquidity providers (LPs)* - LP shares never decrease in redemption value
+1.  *Liquidity share value security* - LP shares never decrease in *redemption value* (note this is *different* from *monetary value*, see below)
-2.  *Safety for traders* - trades on the CPMM have a bounded exchange rate
+2.  *Operation safety* - all trades and liquidity redemptions/deposits have a bounded exchange rate and time in which they are applicable.

 Before we formally define these properties, we describe how CPMMs work using a simple state machine model.
 This simple state machine model is _not_ equivalent to any smart contract.